 BOARD OF DIRECTORS

-Luke Nieuwenhuis, Board Chair, is the Vice President of Global Strategic Planning for Amway.
-He is responsible for business planning & strategy, forecasting, market research, and business intelligence/analytics.
-Prior to joining Amway, Luke worked in Property Development, Business Planning and Supply Chain at Meijer.
-He received a Bachelor of Science degree in Geology and a Bachelor of Arts degree in International Business from Calvin College.
-He received a Master of Business Administration degree from Michigan State University.
-Luke and his wife, Janine, have four children – two boys, and two girls.
+Luke Nieuwenhuis, Board Chair, has been involved with IA for several years.
+Luke has worked for Amway since 2004, and has fulfilled various role within the organization.
+Currently, he is a Vice President and Regional CIO-Americas.
+He is responsible for information technology (IT) strategy and the technology systems required to support Amway’s operations in the Americas Region.
+He received a Bachelor of Science degree in Geology and a Bachelor of Arts degree in International Business from Calvin College, and a Master of Business Administration degree from Michigan State University.
+Luke is married and has four children – two boys, and two girls.
 In addition to spending time with family, Luke enjoys outdoor sports, volunteering in the community, and participating in church activities.

 Roger W. Spoelman, Vice Chair, serves as the President and Chief Executive Officer of Mercy Health, and is the Regional Executive for Trinity Health, one of the largest health systems in the United States.
 Roger has held positions of leadership in healthcare for more than thirty years and has extensive experience in mergers, acquisitions, community health improvement, leadership development, physician integration, physician groups and governance.
 Roger’s strong passion for missions is demonstrated through his volunteer service, which includes serving on the boards of International Aid, CURE International, Open Doors USA, Mary Free Bed, Munson Healthcare, the Grand Rapids Economic Club, and the West Michigan Policy Forum.
 Roger is a graduate of Trinity International University in Deerfield, Ill., which named him a Distinguished Alumnus in 2006.
 He and his wife live in Muskegon.